Maiasmokk

 Maiasmokk (sweet tooth, literally 'sweet lip') is a historical café in Tallinn, the capital of Estonia.
 In its current form it dates back to 1864, making it the oldest operational café in Estonia.
 The premises also contain a museum about the history and uses of marzipan.
 It is currently owned by the Kalev company.

 Location and description

 Café

 The official website of the Maiasmokk says that the café "offers you fresh pastries, pies and cakes made at the cafe as well as delicious handmade candies."
 It also has hot coffee offered in a variety of forms.
 The café has two floors.
 The coffee-house is located at the intersection of Pikk and Pühavaimu streets, in the Old Town of Tallinn.
-It lies diagonally opposite the Church of the Holy Ghost, and the Great Guild (housing parts of the Estonian History Museum).
+It lies diagonally opposite the Church of the Holy Ghost, the Russian embassy, and the Great Guild (housing parts of the Estonian History Museum).
 The interior of the café has remained unchanged for almost a century.